diwsec/CORS/README.md

 # CORS poc

-you cant create a website for submitting a cors poc, this html script will help you!
+you cant create a website for submitting a cors poc for a bug report, this html script will help you!

 # usage